Unease/mctas.com/content/tutorials/playback.md

 icon: "/images/Potion.png"
 alt: "Potion"
 description: "General information about playback TASes and mods"
-draft: false
+weight: 12
 ---

-# Playback TASing

 ## What are playback TASes?

-Most TASes that you will see are made using some form of playback using an [emulator](https://en.wikipedia.org/wiki/Emulator) with an option called movie playback which allows you to directly playback your TASes in _real time_.
+Most TASes that you will see are made using some form of playback using an {{< newtablink "emulator" "https://en.wikipedia.org/wiki/Emulator">}} with an option called movie playback which allows you to directly playback your TASes in _real time_.

-Playback of these movies require no external tampering (e.g hacks/cheats), to run properly as it is the emulator/console reading a series of inputs from an input file like a [player piano](https://www.youtube.com/watch?v=aseMAEctM1s&t=15s).
+Playback of these movies require no external tampering (e.g hacks/cheats), to run properly as it is the emulator/console reading a series of inputs from an input file like a {{<newtablink "player piano" "https://www.youtube.com/watch?v=aseMAEctM1s&t=15s">}}.

 ## What are the benefits of playback TASing?